dmbarbour/glas/docs/GlasApps.md

 ### Real-Time Systems

-The logical time of a transaction is the instant of commit.
-It is awkward for transactions to directly observe time before we commit.
-However, it is not difficult to constrain time of commit.
-If the transaction aborts because it's too early, the system knows how long to wait.
+It is feasible for a transaction to compare estimated time of commit with a computed boundary.
+If the transaction aborts because it runs too early, the system can implicitly wait for the comparison result to change before retrying.
+Use of timing constraints effectively enables transactions to both observe estimated time and control their own scheduling.

-When constrained by high-precision timestamps, transactions can control their own scheduling to a fine degree.
-Usefully, the system can also precompute transactions slightly ahead of time so they can 'commit' almost exactly on time.
-This enables precise control of timed IO effects, such as streaming sound.
+Usefully, a system can precompute transactions slightly ahead of time so they are ready to commit at the earliest timing boundary, in contrast to starting computation at that time.
+It is also feasible to predict several transactions based on prior predictions.
+It is feasible to implement real-time systems with precise control of time-sensitive outputs.

-It is acceptable that only a subset of transactions are timed.
-The other transactions would be scheduled opportunistically.
-In case of transaction conflict, time-constrained transactions can be given heuristic priority over opportunistic transactions.
+Transaction machines can flexibly mix opportunistic and scheduled behavior by having only a subset of concurrent transactions observe time.
+In case of conflict, a system can prioritize the near-term predictions.

-### Declarative Routing
+### Cached Routing

-A subset of transactions may focus on wiring or routing data - i.e. moving or copying data without observing it.
-It is feasible for the system to identify stable routes, such that the writer transaction can directly send data to its destination, skipping one or several transactions.
-A motive is to eliminate latency and indirection of intermediate transactions.
+A subset of transactions may focus on data plumbing - i.e. moving or copying data without observing it.
+If these transactions are stable, it is feasible for the system to cache the route and move data directly to its destination, skipping the intermediate transactions.

-This optimization is most useful when it penetrates interface boundaries between applications or components.
-An application can serve as a switchboard or introducer for other applications, yet preserves ability to modify routes based on a time-varying configuration.
-There is no compromise to latency, modularity, or reactivity.
+Designing around cached routing can improve latency without sacrificing visibility, revocability, modularity, or reactivity to changes in configuration or code.
+In contrast, stateful bindings of communication can improve latency but lose most of these other properties.

-Declarative routing can be supported by dedicated move and copy APIs, but it is awkward to use such APIs across abstraction layers and resource models.
-Thus, in practice, this optimization depends on abstract interpretation, lazy reads, and other techniques to distinguish blind dataflow.
+Cached routing can partially be supported by dedicated copy/forward APIs, where a transaction blindly moves the currently available data from a source to a destination.
+However, it can be difficult to use such APIs across abstraction layers.
+In general, we could rely on abstract interpretation or lazy evaluation to track which data is observed within a transaction.

 ### Live Program Update